dice-group/IGUANA/docs/usage/configuration.md

   - className: "NoQPH"
 ```

-In this case we use all the default metrics which would be included if you do not specify `metrics` in the configuration at all.
+In this case we use every metric that Iguana has implemented.
+This is the default.

-However you can also just use a subset of these like the following:
+However, you can also just use a subset of these metrics:

 ```yaml
 metrics: